 In return for the mining rights granted to the Parent Company, the Government is entitled to receive annual royalty payments consisting of the balance of the gross income after deducting operating expenses, operator's fee and special allowance.
-The Parent Company's provision for DOE's share (including accrued interest computed at 14% per annum on outstanding balance) under this contract and to the different LGU in the province of Antique, under the provisions of the Local Government Code of 1991, amounted to ₱1.48 billion, ₱1.31 billion and ₱0.45 billion in 2011, 2010 and 2009, respectively, included under "Operating expenses" in the consolidated statements of comprehensive income (see Note 20).
-The liabilities, amounting to ₱0.91 billion and ₱1.01 billion as of December 31, 2011 and 2010 are included under the "Trade and other payables" account in the consolidated statements of financial position (see Note 13).
+The Parent Company's provision for DOE's share (including accrued interest computed at 14% per annum on outstanding balance) under this contract and to the different LGU in the province of Antique, under the provisions of the Local Government Code of 1991, amounted to $\mathbb{P}1.48$ billion, $\mathbb{P}1.31$ billion and $\mathbb{P}450.15$ million in 2011, 2010 and 2009, respectively, included under "Operating expenses" in the consolidated statements of comprehensive income (see Note 20).
+The liabilities, amounting to $\mathbb{P}0.91$ billion and $\mathbb{P}1.01$ billion as of December 31, 2011 and 2010 are included under the "Trade and other payables" account in the consolidated statement of financial position (see Note 13).